Digital Service Squad Helps Grey County Small Businesses Adopt Online Technologies

 Grant funding will allow the DSS program to operate for two years.
 Grey County businesses with a brick-and-mortar location will be able to apply for DSS assistance starting in September.
 Applications will be available through the Grey County Business Enterprise Centre.
 Grey County’s DSS serves the following municipalities: Owen Sound, Hanover, Southgate, Chatsworth, Georgian Bluffs, Grey Highlands, and West Grey.
 Meaford and Town of the Blue Mountains fall under the South Georgian Bay Business Enterprise Centre DSS.

-For more information about the Digital Main Street program in Grey County, contact the Grey County Business Enterprise Centre at email@example.com or 519-371-3232.
+For more information about the Digital Main Street program in Grey County, contact the Grey County Business Enterprise Centre at bec [at] grey.ca or 519-371-3232.

 About the Grey County Business Enterprise Centre